Commentary by Joe Philip MD, PGY-2

 Commentary by Matt LaBarbera MD, PGY-3 and Rob Donnino, MD Instructor of Medicine, Division of Cardiology

-Coronary CT angiography (CCTA) is a noninvasive imaging modality which can be used to evaluate the anatomy of …
+Coronary CT angiography (CCTA) is a noninvasive imaging modality which can be used to evaluate the anatomy …

 Commentary by Katherine Khvilivitzky, NYU Medical Student

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
-These posts focus on evidenced based answers to …
+These posts focus on evidenced based answers …

 Commentary by Melissa Freeman MD, PGY-2

 A 30 year-old male resident presents to his primary care physician for a routine physical examination.
 A small, nontender left-sided scrotal mass is felt.
-The patient states that this …
+The patient states that …

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
-These posts focus on evidenced based answers to clinical questions related to patients seen by our …
+These posts focus on evidenced based answers to clinical questions related to patients seen by …